 On either side of the lobby as I exited the Millenium Centre were these intricate engravings.
 This one is titled Banking and shows a banker receiving funds from two citizens.

 I was glad I had a chance to take a tour inside this magnificent building just two blocks away from my home.
-There is a series of summer concerts in the building I’d like to attend.
+I would like to visit again.
 I wonder if I will see a ghost?